 At the party, they open the car and sabotage the ex’s shotgun by removing the bullets.
 When the moment of conflict happens, Aaron-the-Final springs to the gunman (the ex) and saves the day.

 The next scene is at the airport.
 Aaron-the-Final and Abe-from-the-Failsafe are talking about what happens next.
 Aaron-the-Final says they (Aaron-the-Final and Abe-from-the-Failsafe) don’t belong to the timeline they are in and they should just flick the passports of the original Abe and Aaron and just leave to another part of the world where no one knows them.
 Aaron-the-Final also suggests that they can make a copy of his wife and kid and leave with them.

 Abe-from-the-Failsafe is annoyed with Aaron-the-Final and asks him to leave and never come back.
 Abe-from-the-Failsafe plans to sabotage the efforts of the original Abe and Aaron in creating and using the time machine.
 Abe-from-the-Failsafe hopes that the original Abe and Aaron will give up and move on to other projects.
 Aaron the Final leaves.

-The end of the movie shows an Aaron in a place building a gigantic version of the machine.
+The end of the Primer shows an Aaron in a place building a gigantic version of the machine.
 We can only assume that this is second Aaron from Timeline 1.2, the narrator, the Aaron-from-the-Failsafe.
 It is left open-ended, there is no closure given to the multiple Aarons and Abes that have been spawned.
-While some of them might seize to exist because of an alterations in the timeline, others can cause further mess-ups to happen creating even more complex timelines.
+While some of them might seize to exist because of alterations in the timeline, others can cause further mess-ups to happen to create even more complex timelines.
 We don’t know, we never will.